How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 • observe the rules of hygiene;

-An inflamed area of \u200b\u200bthe skin is always unpleasant, especially if the process is accompanied by the release of pus.
-A timely visit to the doctor will allow you to stop the process in time, preventing it from progressing too much.
+An inflamed area of skin is always unpleasant, especially if the process is accompanied by the release of pus.
+A timely visit to a doctor will allow you to stop the process in time, preventing it from progressing too much.

 Show all text

-Purulent exudate contains various enzymes, primarily proteases, capable of splitting dead and dystrophically altered structures in the lesion, including collagen and elastic fibers, so purulent inflammation is characterized by tissue lysis.
-Along with polymorphonuclear leukocytes capable of phagocytizing and killing microorganisms, bactericidal factors (immunoglobulins, complement components, etc.) are present in the exudate.
-Bactericidal factors produce viable leukocytes, they also arise from the decay of dead leukocytes and enter the exudate along with blood plasma.
-In this regard, pus retards the growth of bacteria and destroys them.
-Neutrophilic leukocytes of pus have a diverse structure depending on the time of their entry from the blood into the area of suppuration.
-After 8-12 hours, polymorphonuclear leukocytes in pus die and turn into "purulent bodies".
+Purulent exudate contains various enzymes, primarily proteases, capable of breaking down dead and dystrophically changed structures at the site of damage, including collagen and elastic fibers, therefore tissue lysis is characteristic of purulent inflammation.
+Along with polymorphonuclear leukocytes that can phagocytose and kill microorganisms, the exudate contains bactericidal factors (immunoglobulins, complement components, etc.).
+Bactericidal factors produce viable leukocytes; they also arise from the breakdown of dead leukocytes and enter the exudate along with blood plasma.
+In this regard, pus inhibits the growth of bacteria and destroys them.
+Neutrophilic leukocytes of pus have a varied structure depending on the time of their entry from the blood into the area of suppuration.
+After 8–12 hours, polymorphonuclear leukocytes in the pus die and turn into “purulent bodies.”

 ◊ Phlegmon is of two types:

-mild if lysis of necrotic tissues predominates;
+soft, if lysis of necrotic tissue predominates;

 ◊ Complications of a purulent wound: phlegmon, purulent-resorptive fever, sepsis.